uj-07/uj-07/README.md

 ## Fun Fact:

--I am an alien from Trappist-1e.<br>
+- I am an alien from Trappist-1e.<br>
--I know how to make art.<br>
+- I know how to make art.<br>
--I am in love with the idea of AGI.<br>
+- I am in love with the idea of AGI.<br>
--I am currently learning neuroscience.
+- I am currently learning neuroscience.

 Got a cool thought about tech, space and science?
 Slide in, I’m curious 👀✨